 - Flirt poles may come handy for puppies and young dogs who have lots of energy and live in small places.
 Make sure the area is clear of anything that can be knocked over.

-- Flirt poles can provide an alternative to chasing squirrels or wildlife.
+- Flirt poles can provide an outlet to the strong desire of chasing squirrels or wildlife.

 - It can make a fun rainy-day activity for bored, under stimulated dogs.